VirgilSecurity/virgil-iotkit/README.md

 <div id='tests'/>

 ## Tests
 To make sure that everything goes in the right way, we also provide a set of ready code-snippets for testing the necessary features.
-Pursue the [tests folder](/tests) of this repository to find preferred tests.
+Navigate to the [tests folder](https://github.com/VirgilSecurity/demo-iotkit-nix/tree/release/v0.1.0-alpha/tests) of our IoTKit Demo repository to find preferred tests.
 - Crypto: Crypto algorithms and primitives tests.
-(AES, Hash, ECDH, ECDSA, HMAC, KDF, ChaCha20-Poly1305, etc.)
 - Firmware: Firmware related functionality.
 Create device/firmware.
 Save firmware.
 - Helpers: Create and save trust list.
 - Secbox: Test storage module.
 Read write signed or/and encrypted data.